matthewV4/matthewV4.github.io/_posts/2024-10-03-SuspiciousPythonPackage.md

 # Task 1
 **Question**: The attacker downloaded a malicious package.
 What is the full URL?

-Given a KAPE Triage, one thing that I always do first is inspect the provided Master File Table file with the MFTExplorer tool by Eric Zimmerman.
-The NTFS contains this $MFT which stores metadata about all files and directories on an NTFS volume.
-Looking at the users on the volume one that stands out the msot is the "Administrator" user.
-Inspecting the administrator's directories and files we come across some interesting files within the Download directory:
+Given a KAPE Triage, one of the first things I always do is inspect the provided Master File Table (MFT) using the MFTExplorer tool by Eric Zimmerman.
+The NTFS file system contains the $MFT, which stores metadata about all files and directories on the volume.
+Upon examining the users on the volume, the one that stands out the most is the "Administrator" user.
+While inspecting the Administrator's directories and files, we come across some interesting files within the Downloads directory:

 ![image](/assets/img/SPF1.png)

-Given what we know about a malicipius python package being installed to the system, we are on the right track.
-To find the URL that was responsbile for this malicious package, we can find it through MFTExplorer
+Given what we know about a malicious Python package being installed on the system, we are on the right track.
+To identify the URL responsible for downloading this malicious package, we can locate it using MFTExplorer:

 ![image](/assets/img/SPF2.png)